 “is not a dream of motor cars and high wages merely, but a dream of social order in which each man and each woman shall be able to attain to the fullest stature of which they are innately capable, and be recognized by others for what they are, regardless of the fortuitous circumstances of birth or position.”

-Over time – and with a massive assist from Hollywood – the American Dream came to mean social mobility (up, always up), income sufficient to support one’s self and one’s family, and a house with a white picket fence.
+Over time – and with a bangalore divorced woman dating – the American Dream came to mean social mobility (up, always up), income sufficient to support one’s self and one’s family, and a house with a white picket fence.

 Recently, however, that last part seems to be changing.
-An October study from Pew Research Center said while the dream means different things to different people, 77 percent of the people surveyed said “freedom of choice in how to live” is an essential part of the dream.
+An teen dating violence said while the dream means different things to different people, 77 percent of the people surveyed said “freedom of choice in how to live” is an essential part of the dream.
 Just 43 percent included “owning a home” as part of the dream.

-The shift has been years in the making, hastened in part by economic downturns and the changing tastes of a generation.
+The shift has been years in the making, hastened in part by economic downturns and the date night hamper.

 Remember the Burkes?